Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Cincinnati: 30 to 40 minutes | 📍 Google Maps | Big Bone Lick State Park Website

-Located in Union, which is in northern Kentucky, Big Bone Lick State Park gives you the chance to see roaming bison.
+A visit to Big Bone Lick State Park gives you the chance to see roaming bison.
 You can also see the remains of ancient animal life like mammoths, making this a very important natural history site.
+It’s located in Union, which is in Northern Kentucky.

 Ohio Caverns

-Head two miles underground to see stunning rock formations
+Head two miles underground to see Ohio’s stunning rock formations.

 View of the stalactites and stalagmites inside the Ohio Caverns